gerryatsxf/gerryatsxf.github.io/index.md

 ---

-## Welcome!
+# *Welcome!*

 I can help your business automate its' data input, analysis and storage needs.

-I'm a data-driven professional with 4+ years of experience in web development skilled in...
+I'm a data-driven professional with 4+ years of experience in software development skilled in...

 - Web engineering:  Implementation of backend design patterns for incremental development of scalable API architectures.
 Technical frontend development of functional user interfaces.

-- Data development: Analysis, input automation, storage design and read services of data.
+- Data automation: Analysis, input, storage and read services of data.

 - Training: Tutoring services for employee study groups on data-driven programming.